Ben Blood: Professional

 Blood began the 2012–13 season with the Binghamton Senators but after three games was reassigned to their ECHL affiliate, the Elmira Jackals.
 He was periodically moved between the AHL and ECHL until he agreed to terms with the Wheeling Nailers in October 2014.
 His agreement was short-lived, however, as on November 25, 2014, Blood left the Wheeling Nailers and joined Stjernen Hockey in the GET-ligaen league.
 The following season, Blood joined the Lahti Pelicans in the Liiga.
-While playing with the Pelicans, Blood received a two game suspension due to an altercation with Siim Liivik and a three game suspension for Cross-checking and injuring Anthony Guttig.
-On October 30, 2015, Blood signed a two year contract extension with the Pelicans.
+While playing with the Pelicans, Blood received a two-game suspension due to an altercation with Siim Liivik and a three-game suspension for Cross-checking and injuring Anthony Guttig.
+On October 30, 2015, Blood signed a two-year contract extension with the Pelicans.
 On April 11, 2017, Blood left the Pelicans and joined Ässät.

 In July 2018, Blood joined the Cardiff Devils of the Elite Ice Hockey League.
 However, he soon left on November 7, 2018, to re-join the Liiga league with Tappara on a two-year contract.

-In May 2021, Blood signed terms with Graz 99ers ahead of the 2021-22 Austrian Hockey League season.
+In May 2021, Blood agreed to terms with Graz 99ers on a one-year contract ahead of the 2021–22 season.

+Following a return to Lahti Pelicans, Blood continued his journeyman career in Europe by agreeing to a one-year contract with German club, Löwen Frankfurt of the DEL, on May 26, 2023.

+In February 2025, Blood signed a contract with Mestis team Jokerit for the 2024–25 season, which he would later win the Mestis championship with.